trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 </code>
 </div>

-UIView has class methods that animate views for you.
+The UIView class contains the methods that animate views for you.
 The class method we're using is

 <code>
 +(void)animateKeyframesWithDuration:(NSTimeInterval)duration